-People often ask, can bed bugs live in hair and bite your scalp?
-Although bed bugs also have 6 legs, they are not equipped to cling to the hair.
-Although they could bite your scalp they prefer hair-free skin to feed on.
+People often ask, “Can bed bugs live in your hair and bite your scalp?”
+Although bed bugs also have 6 legs, they are not equipped to cling to hair.
+Although they could bite your scalp, they prefer hair-free skin to feed on.

-Head lice live exclusively on humans, whereas bed bugs will only stay on humans during feeding and will go back to their harborage area straight after.
+Head lice live exclusively on humans, whereas bed bugs will only latch onto humans during feeding and crawl back to their harborage areas straight after.

-Ticks climb onto their host (person or animal) when they brush past them when walking through grass and shrub areas.
+Ticks climb onto their host (person or animal) as they brush past them when walking through grass and shrub areas.

 The brown dog tick can be found in homes because of its feeding host, the dog, so as well as being found on the dog, they will also be near the dog’s bedding, in between floorboards, and in small crevices nearby.

 Location/Region: Certain species are found only in the USA, but the brown dog tick (Rhipicephalus sanguineus) is found globally.